CollegeParkAPCSP/APCSP-Tima/README.md

 ## Purpose

 There is absolutely no purpose for this, I could've easily kept all these on my computer, but _**why not?**_ :o

 Solutions to the assignments from AP-CSP will be committed here every day we have one. <br/> Don't expect the code to be formatted, don't have time for that :)

+**Somewhy, CodingBat is still on Python 2, so some functions (like match-case) aren't valid.**

 ## Authors